kermitt2/entity-fishing/Readme.md

 *entity-fishing* is a **work-in-progress** side project!
 Latest release version is `0.0.5`.

-This version supports English, French, German, Italian and Spanish, with an in-house Named Entity Recognizer for English and French.
-For this version, the available knowledge base includes around 87 million entities and 1.1 billion statements from Wikidata - but you can create your own fresh knowledge base with the [GRISP](https://github.com/kermitt2/grisp) utility.
+This version supports English, French, German, Italian, Spanish, Arabic, Mandarin, Russian and Japanese, with an in-house Named Entity Recognizer for English and French.
+For this version, the available knowledge base includes around 96 million entities from Wikidata - but you can create your own fresh knowledge base with the [GRISP](https://github.com/kermitt2/grisp) utility.

 **Runtime**: on local machine (Intel Haswel i7-4790K CPU 4.00GHz - 8 cores - 16GB - SSD)